Entering the Country

 If you are planning entering the U.S., whether crossing a land border or flying and passing through a port of entry at an airport, it’s very important to be prepared for any and all issues that might arise.
 Houston immigration lawyer Kathryn Karam can assist you in preparing for this sometimes risky endeavor by reviewing potential problems, and representing you if you are in need of legal assistance.

 Kathryn Karam finds innovative solutions to difficult problems.
 If you are planning on entering the country or if you have problems when attempting to enter, she can assist you in finding the best way forward.
-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to set up a consultation to discuss your entry.
+Call Karam Immigration Law today at (832) 582-0620 to set up a consultation to discuss your entry.

 Kathryn Karam works with people entering the country in Houston, including at the Port of Houston and Bush Intercontinental Airport, and those seeking to come to the Houston area.